yellowdeltarune/yellowdeltarune/README.md

   <i>All credits to</b> the artist / follow my sibling [@wolfcutiee](https://github.com/wolfcutiee) ! </i>

-<sup><sub> Please look in dni for a little warning/awareness for anyone who has come across [@RAISE-UP-YOUR-BAT](https://github.com/RAISE-UP-YOUR-BAT)
+<sup><sub> Please look in dni for a little warning/awareness for anyone who has come across [was known as @RAISE-UP-YOUR-BAT is now @brutherfordceo](https://github.com/brutherfordceo )

 </p>